codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

      	$foo = cache('foo');
     	$cache = cache();

+.. php:function:: env ( $key[, $default=null])

+	:param string $key: The name of the environment variable to retrieve
+	:param mixed  $default: The default value to return if no value is found.
+	:returns: The environment variable, the default value, or null.
+	:rtype: mixed

+	Used to retrieve values that have previously been set to the environment, or return a default value if it is not found.
+Will format boolean values to actual booleans instead of string representations.

+	Especially useful when used in conjunction with .env files for setting values that are specific to the environment itself, like database settings, API keys, etc.

 .. php:function:: esc ( $data, $context='html' [, $encoding])

 	:param   string|array   $data: The information to be escaped.